 You will, generally, receive assistance from people if you do get stuck, and if you are staying in Nogales there are a good many handicapped accessible hotels.

-Those looking for something a little less touristy will find there are plenty of other shops selling the finer things in life, for a little more money and there is the new Nogales Mall, which is the premier destination for shoppers from both sides of the border.
+Those looking for something a little less touristy will find plenty of other shops selling the finer things in life for a little more money.
+More upscale and perhaps less authentic, the Nogales Mall is the premier destination for shoppers from both sides of the Border.

-Nogales is fairly small and there aren’t too many tourist attractions apart from the shopping.
+Nogales is fairly small and you won't find many tourist attractions apart from the shopping.
 The closest the town has to a tourist site is the plaza of the cathedral, Plaza Nogales.